$0 Nunavut Homeschool Quick-Start Checklist

 Getting Started: The DEA Notification Process

-The process for registering as a home educator in Nunavut begins with notifying your DEA.
+The process for registering as a home educator in Nunavut begins with written notice to your DEA and the Minister of Education, with the EPP submitted concurrently to the DEA.
 You'll submit your EPP before beginning home education.
 For a child with special needs, it's worth scheduling a preliminary conversation with your DEA before submitting — asking what level of detail they expect in the EPP for a child with a specific learning profile, and whether they have any particular guidance or flexibility for how "comparable quality" is assessed for children with documented needs.

 The Nunavut Legal Withdrawal Blueprint includes the complete EPP structure and documentation templates, including guidance on how to frame accommodations within the four-strand and IQ-principle framework.
 If you're withdrawing a child who currently has school-based support services, it also covers the notification process and what to expect from the school during the transition.

-For a territory with fewer than ten registered homeschoolers, Nunavut's DEAs are not well-practiced reviewers.
+For a territory with fewer than ten registered homeschoolers in the 2023-2024 academic year, Nunavut's DEAs are not well-practiced reviewers.
 A well-prepared, clearly written EPP from a family with a child with special needs is likely to move through the process without friction — especially if it demonstrates genuine engagement with the IQ principles and the territory's curriculum philosophy rather than treating them as administrative boxes to check.

 Get Your Free Nunavut Homeschool Quick-Start Checklist